sigi-cli/sigi/README.md

-# rank
+# sigi

-Rank - a prioritization tool
+sigi - a prioritization tool